SeanPlusPlus/WebDevTemplates/forms/basic/CHALLENGES.md

-# JS Challenges
+# Basic Form Challenges

-1. Display Hello World in all caps
+1. On submit display the character count for both name and favorite movie